skoolkid/skoolkit/_sources/diy.txt

   $ skool2html.py examples/manic_miner.ref

-Open `manic_miner/index.html` and you should see a link to the 'Pokes' page in the 'Reference' section.
+Open `manic_miner/index.html` and you will see a link to the 'Pokes' page in the 'Reference' section.

 The format of a ``Bug`` or ``Fact`` section is the same, except that the section name prefix is ``Bug:`` or ``Fact:`` (instead of ``Poke:``) as appropriate.

-One ``Poke``, ``Bug`` or ``Fact`` section should be added for each poke, bug or trivia item to be documented.
+Add one ``Poke``, ``Bug`` or ``Fact`` section for each poke, bug or trivia item to be documented.
 Entries will appear on the 'Pokes', 'Bugs' or 'Trivia' page in the same order as the sections appear in the `ref` file.

 See :ref:`refFiles` for more information on the format of the ``Poke``, ``Bug``, and ``Fact`` (and other) sections that may appear in a `ref` file.